camunda/infra-renovate-config/README.md

 It then opens Pull Requests for all dependencies which it is able to spot an update for.

 ### Automerges
 Our [config](/default.json5) has an `automerge` section for `patch` and `minor` where we've declared specific dependencies where experience has shown upgrades are safe to merge without human intervention.
-This may be due to the fact that vendor's have a reputation of respecting the [semVer convention](https://semver.org/) OR we've created a reliable CI test suite for it.
+This is due to either a dependency having a reputation of respecting the [SemVer convention](https://semver.org/) or us having created a reliable CI test suite for it.

 For these `automerge` dependencies renovate is going to merge it's own PRs without waiting any human approval whatsoever.